Health Care Benefits: Hawaii

 - Employers who violate Hawaii's Prepaid Health Care Act may be subject to significant penalties.
 See Enforcement.

-- Hawaii chose to establish a state-based Marketplace under the Affordable Care Act, but then switched to a federally facilitated Marketplace.
+- Hawaii initially chose to establish a state-based Marketplace under the Affordable Care Act, but then switched to a federally facilitated Marketplace.
 See Health Insurance Marketplaces Under the ACA.

 - Same-sex marriage is legal nationwide.
 Hawaii also recognizes civil unions.
 See Same-Sex Partner Benefits.